nguyenxuanluu/privacy/lunarcalendar.md

 # Privacy

-Lunar calendar does not colect any data from user.
+Lunar calendar does not collect any data from user.

 # Contact
 If you have any question for Lunar calendar.
 Please contact xCourtesy team by email: anhhainhabanhtrang@gmail.com